ministryofjustice/appinsights/README.md

 ## Disabling logging

-If you want to disable the AppInsights logging, set the env var called `APPINSIGHTS_LOGGING_ENABLED` to false
+If you want to disable the AppInsights logging, set the env var `APPINSIGHTS_LOGGING_ENABLED` to false

 ```shell
 APPINSIGHTS_LOGGING_ENABLED=false